raquentin/raquentin.github.io/content/notes/knapsack-problem.md

 ---
-title: Knapsack Problem
+title: Knapsack problem
 date: 2024-03-08
 tags:
   - dp
   - dsa
 ---
-Knapsack is a core problem to [[dynamic-programming|Dynamic Programming]].
+Knapsack is a core problem in [[dynamic-programming|dynamic programming]].
 It's easy to understand, but hard to solve.

 Suppose you are given $n$ items $(v_i, w_i)$ where $v_i$ is the value of item $i$ and $w_i$ is the weight of item $i$.
 You have capacity $W$.
 Your goal is to maximize the value of items subject to having the sum of the weights be less than or equal to the capacity.